shivshankar-sinha/shivshankar-sinha.github.io/experience.md

 </li>

 <li>
-Act as a <b>Projrct Assistant</b> for mentoring and guiding the undergraduate students in their research projects.
+Act as a <b>Project Assistant</b> for mentoring and guiding the undergraduate students in their research projects.
 </li>

 <li>